abdelkadermiladi/FirstMobileApp/README.md

 How to use the app:

- 1) Download the APK app
+ 1) Download the APK app ( run the " flutter build apk --release " command )
  2) SignIn or SignUp (available for both Student and Teacher)
- 3) Navigate through the different sections to view the calendar, chat with teachers and other students, share files and documents, and receive important notifications
+ 3) Navigate through the different sections to view the calendar, chat with teachers and other students, share files and documents, and receive important notifications.

 Requirements: